- Home

 During this time, they made promises to the gods to pay their debts and return any items they’d borrowed.
 It’s widely believed that these promises were a precursor to the New Year’s resolutions we know today.

-Then, in ancient Rome (in 45 B.C.)
-Julius Caesar changed the calendar so that New Year’s Day fell on January 1st.
+In Ancient Rome in 45 B.C., Julius Caesar changed the calendar so that New Year’s Day fell on January 1st.
 January was named after ‘Janus’ – the two-faced god of new beginnings whose spirit lived in doorways, gateways, and arches.
 One face looked back towards the past and the other looked forward to the future.
 The Romans offered sacrifices to Janus and made promises of good conduct for the coming year.

-Ever since then, the first day of the year has become the traditional occasion for looking back at one’s past mistakes and resolving to do better.
-Though, instead of making promises to the gods, many people make promises to themselves and tend to focus on self-improvement.
+Ever since, the first day of the year has become the traditional occasion for looking back at past mistakes and resolving to do better next year.
+Though, instead of making promises to the gods, many people make promises to themselves.

 12 New Year’s resolutions - one for every month of the year